Strzelecki Bike Tour of Australia – Sydney to Hobart

 A beautiful descent through forested wilderness continues over two days to the coast from where Strzelecki’s expedition took a turn for the worse and he was forced to leave his horses and mineral samples behind.
 Strzelecki would have likely died of starvation had it not been for the knowledge and hunting skills of his two Aboriginal guides as they made a 3-week long dash to Melbourne.

-Stage 3 starts with an overnight ferry journey from Melbourne, VIC to the port town of Devonport in Tasmania.
-Strzelecki spent 2 years exploring almost every part of the island and our route heads to what he considered (and thankfully still is) the wildest and most beautiful parts of this southern gem, known internationally as offering some of the most scenic cycling in the world.
-After exploring the mountainous heights and the rainforest lined west coast the tour finishes in Hobart, Australia’s second-oldest capital and its historical charms are still evident to this day.
+Stage 3 of this Australian cycling tour starts with an overnight ferry journey from Melbourne, VIC, to the port town of Devonport in Tasmania.
+Strzelecki spent 2 years exploring almost every part of the island and our route heads to what he considered (and thankfully still is) the wildest and most beautiful parts of this southern gem — known internationally as offering some of the most scenic cycling in the world.
+After exploring the mountainous heights and the rainforest lined west coast of Tasmania, the cycling tour finishes in Hobart, Australia’s second-oldest capital and its historical charms are still evident to this day.

 Strzelecki Bike Tour Highlights

 > Cycle the length of the Great Dividing Range from the Pacific Ocean to the Southern Ocean